What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Sunday 2nd August

-Related New documentary sequence in which science journalist Latif Nasser investigates the methods in which we’re related to one another, the world and the universe
+Linked New documentary sequence in which science journalist Latif Nasser investigates the methods in which we’re linked to one another, the world and the universe

 Monday third August